ColorfulMush/ColorfulMush/README.md

 main fandoms:

-bllk, alnst, pjsk, mc args, unstable smp, check my [carrd](https://lukakaaa.carrd.co/) if u want to know more than my main fandoms !
+bllk, alnst, pjsk, mc args, unstable smp, check my [carrd](https://lukakaaa.carrd.co/) if u want to know more other than my main fandoms !

 if you want to know abt what or who i like, ask me !